Balinarayan

-Balinarayan alias Dharmanarayan or Baldeo (1638) of Mughals was the son of Koch King Raghudev and younger brother of King Parikshit who was established as the first king of Darrang Desa (present-day Darrang) as an tributary by Ahom king Pratap Singha.
+Balinarayan alias Dharmanarayan or Baldeo (1638) of Mughals was the son of Koch King Raghudev and younger brother of King Parikshit who was established as the first king of Darrang Desa (present-day Darrang) as a tributary by Ahom king Pratap Singha.
 He was the chief conductor of the operations conducted against the Mughals during their occupation of Kamrupa which was annexed to the Mughal domain after the defeat of the Koch Hajo kingdom.

 Career

 Background

 The Mughal governor of Bengal after subduing Koch Behar, invaded Koch Hajo.
 In the initial conflicts the King of Hajo, Parikshit got defeated and was captured, and taken to Delhi (1613).
 Balinarayan, Parikshit's younger brother fled to Ahom Kingdom and took shelter there under then Ahom King Pratap Singha (1641) for protection.
 There he convinced Pratap Singha of his honesty by paying his full obeisances.